HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/object_detection/data_preparation/prepare_watercolor.md

 # Condensed: AutoMM Detection - Prepare Watercolor Dataset

 Summary: This tutorial provides implementation guidance for preparing the Watercolor dataset for object detection tasks using AutoMM.
-It covers two installation methods (Python CLI and Bash script), focusing on dataset structure and format requirements.
-The tutorial helps with tasks related to dataset preparation, format conversion, and proper directory setup for object detection.
-Key features include cross-platform installation options, COCO/VOC format handling, and dataset organization with 2,000 watercolor images.
-It's particularly useful for understanding proper data structuring and format recommendations when working with AutoMM MultiModalPredictor for detection tasks.
+It covers two installation methods (Python CLI and Bash script), dataset structure, and format requirements.
+The tutorial helps with dataset setup tasks, including downloading and organizing 2,000 watercolor images (1,000 each for training/testing) in the correct directory structure.
+Key features include cross-platform installation options, COCO format conversion recommendations, and system requirements specification (7.5GB disk space, SSD preferred).
+It's particularly useful for developers setting up object detection pipelines with AutoMM MultiModalPredictor and those needing to handle VOC to COCO format conversions.

 *This is a condensed version that preserves essential implementation details and context.*